 Some typical commercial benzodiazepines, or ‘benzos’ are Xanax, Valium, Klonopin, Ativan and Restoril.
 All of these are used to treat a wide variety of illnesses such as post-traumatic stress disorder, epilepsy, multiple sclerosis, obsessive compulsive disorder or phobias.

-What Are Side Effects of Benzodiazepines?
+What Are the Side Effects and Dangers of Benzodiazepines?

 Though the promise of relief from these various disorders is wonderful for some, this perceived panacea does not come without it’s slew of side effects.
 Benzodiazepines are notorious for not only for the complications that come with the drugs themselves but also the way in which they can be exponentially more dangerous when combined with other drugs or alcohol.
 In fact, 95% of all US hospital admissions for benzodiazepine abuse reported abusing additional substances.